 A saddled line can happen either as a failure in the design or an issue that shows up over time.
 When the delivery line is installed, the trench is backfilled.
 Over time, usually decades, the pressure from above can slowly settle and create the drooped line, eventually to the point where water rests in the low spot – much like how it settles into and fills the p-traps in your home’s plumbing system.
 As this continues, the low area grows in size and volume, as does the ice in winter.

 This works in a very similar way to how our very own arteries can be clogged up with cholesterol, eventually leading to a heart attack – the plumbing in septic systems can fail for the same reason.
 These restrictions can freeze in cold winter months and restricts the effluent from being delivered to where it needs to go.

-How to Prevent a Frozen Septic System
+How to Prevent a Frozen Septic Tank or System

-Some people will leave a trickle of water running in the winter to keep their pipes from freezing, but this is not a good idea for septic systems.
+- Don’t leave water trickling – Some people will leave a trickle of water running in the winter to keep their pipes from freezing, but this is not a good idea for septic systems.
 The small trickle of water constantly running adds up to a LOT of additional water going into your septic system – it can easily add up to more water than your septic system was designed to handle.

-Bonus Tip: If you notice your toilet refilling on its own from time to time when it hasn’t been flushed, chances are good that you have a leak and the middle of winter is NOT the time you want to deal with those consequences!
+Bonus Tip: If you notice your toilet refilling on its own from time to time when it hasn’t been flushed, chances are good that you have a leak, and the middle of winter is NOT the time you want to deal with those consequences!